 We are actively developing an engine that would make it easy for companies to run distributed training using TensorFlow and Keras both on CPUs and GPUs.
 The goal is to give users choice and let companies decide their optimal cost/performance trade off when training DL models at scale.

 This is an introductory brief, and in the coming weeks we will be publishing a series of benchmark studies for single- and multi-node distributed training — with plans to go GA on our deep learning cluster soon.
-If you want to enroll in our beta program for deep learning, you can become a Qubole customer today!
+If you want to enroll in our beta program, you can become a Qubole customer today!
+Plus, you can learn more about Qubole for data science on our website.